Azure/enterprise-azure-policy-as-code/Docs/ci-cd-overview.md

 Analyzes changes in Policy definition, Policy Set definition, and Policy Assignment files.
 It calculates a plan to apply deltas.
 The deployment scripts are **declarative** and **idempotent**: this means, that regardless how many times they are run, they always push all changes that were implemented in the JSON files to the Azure environment, i.e. if a JSON file is newly created/updated/deleted, the pipeline will create/update/delete the Policy and/or Policy Set and/or Policy Assignments definition in Azure.
 If there are no changes, the pipeline can be run any number of times, as it won't make any changes to Azure.

+For saving the output related to ```Build-DeploymentPlans``` there is global variable called ```$epacInfoStream``` which capture all output from the commands.
+If required this can be used as a PR message or to present a summary of the plan.

 |Parameter | Explanation |
 |----------|-------------|
 | `OutputFolder` | Output folder path for plan files.
 Defaults to environment variable `$env:PAC_OUTPUT_FOLDER` or `./Output`. |
 | `DevOpsType` | If set, outputs variables consumable by conditions in a DevOps pipeline.
 Default: not set. |
 | `BuildExemptionsOnly` | If set, only builds the Exemptions plan.
 This useful to fast-track Exemption when utilizing [Microsoft Release Flow](#advanced-cicd-with-microsoft-release-flow) Default: not set. |
 | `VirtualCores` | Number of (virtual) cores available to calculate the deployment plan.
 Defaults to 4. |

 ### Deploy-PolicyPlan.ps1